ClicShopping/ClicShopping_V3/README.md

 - Free modular Apps to create import or to import from osCommerce 2.x, OpenCart, ZenCart, Crealoaded, Prestashop .... database migration available on the marketplace
 - double authentification
 - API REST
-- Artificial intelligence implemented via ChatGpt
+- Artificial intelligence implemented via ChatGpt and Dall E
 - Antispam ...